titi-devv/website_urls_finder/README.md

-# Website URLS Finder 🕷️
+# Website URLs Finder 🕷️

 This Python script is a spider web crawler designed to extract URLs and subdomains from a given starting URL.
 It uses the `requests` library to fetch web pages, `BeautifulSoup` for HTML parsing, and regular expressions to extract relevant information.